McCrae

 How does the suburb of McCrae compare to regional household patterns?

 Compared to Greater Melbourne, the suburb of McCrae shows distinct household patterns.
-This family-oriented profile influences local demand for family homes, schools, and children's services.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?

-Families in the suburb of McCrae have an average of 1.8 children, matching the Greater Melbourne average of 1.8.
+Families in the suburb of McCrae have an average of 1.8 children, slightly above the Greater Melbourne average of 1.4.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of McCrae?